 Architecture Overview

 Memtrace is a Go microservice that provides a memory layer for AI agents.
-It connects to a running Arc time-series database instance over HTTP.
+A single deployment can serve multiple organizations, each routed to its own Arc time-series database instance over HTTP.

 System Architecture